- look for signs of cancers and other problems

 Just before your colonoscopy, you’ll change into a hospital gown.
 Most people receive some type of sedative, usually in pill form.

-While you’re seated and sedated, your doctor will guide a flexible, lighted tube called a colonoscope into your anus.
+While you’re on your side and sedated, your doctor will guide a flexible, lighted tube called a colonoscope into your anus.
 Slowly and gently, he or she will guide it up through the rectum and into the colon.
 A camera on the end of the colonoscope transmits images to a monitor that your doctor will be watching.

 Once the scope is positioned, your doctor will inflate your colon using carbon dioxide gas.
 This gives him or her a better view.